-Sleepless nights during pregnancy are just god damn cruel, as if you have not been through enough already, you now can’t sleep.
+Sleepless nights during pregnancy are just darn cruel!
+As if you have not been through enough already… and now you can’t sleep!
 If you are anything like me, listening to your partner snore irritates the hell out of you, whilst you lie there wide awake night after night.
 Everyone’s comments of “Get your rest now, you won’t have a chance once your baby comes” just frustrate you and you feel like shouting “I’M TRYINGGGGGGGGGG”.
-This annoying thing you are now facing is called “Insomnia” Insomnia is the inability to fall asleep or stay asleep.
-Insomnia is often worse in the 3rd trimester of pregnancy and effects 3 out of every 4 mummies’.
+This annoying thing you are now facing is called “Insomnia”.
+Insomnia is the inability to fall asleep or stay asleep.
+Insomnia is often worse in the 3rd trimester of pregnancy and affects 3 out of every 4 mummies’.

 What Causes Sleepless Nights During Pregnancy?

 A combination of changes within the body can cause sleepless nights during pregnancy.
 Frequent trips to the bathroom, heartburn that will not budge, cramps in your legs and the fact it takes about a month to turn over in the bed are all contributing factors to sleepless nights during pregnancy.
 A lot of new mothers are also faced with something called pre-birth anxiety.
 Pre-birth anxiety is your body and mind being aware of the changes that are coming up.
 If you are a new mother you are probably thinking about all the things that you may not know and you could be asking yourself if you are ready to be a parent?
 If you are capable of being wholly responsible for a little baby when you can just about look after yourself?
 All of this is completely normal and believe it or not it is a good sign if you are worrying as it means you care.
 Why is it that we always think and worry more at night?
 It’s because during the day we just get on with things and we are often busy interacting with people.
 Nighttime for a lot of us is the only time we feel that we are fully on our own in our own thoughts (especially when your partner is snoring their head off).